Skip to content

 class1 query outgoing dependencies. "=> { access1 } This is here because Class1 contains Method1 that access Attribute1 and queries are recursive by default"

-As we have seen, asking the outgoing dependencies of Class1 gives Attribute1 because it is accessed in Method1 that is contained in Class1.
-But it is possible to restrain this:
+• Local dependencies to Class1: As we have seen, asking the outgoing dependencies of Class1 gives Attribute1 because it is accessed in Method1 that is contained in Class1.
+To get only local dependencies:

 class1 query outgoing local dependenciesOfType: FamixTAccess. "=> { }"